Sunwood-ai-labs/AMATERASU/docs/README.en.md

    pip install -r requirements.txt
    ```
 4. Customize the AIRA and IRIS configuration files.
-5. Review the GitHub Actions settings and configure environment variables as needed.
+5. Check the GitHub Actions settings and configure environment variables as needed.
+(The automatic synchronization workflow to Hugging Face Hub and the automatic publishing workflow to PyPI have been removed.)
-6. Open the `.github/release_notes/.sourcesage_releasenotes_iris.yml` file and change the value of `repo-name:` to your new repository name.

-## 🌿 Setting up the Environment
+## 🌿 Environment Setup

-To set up the HarmonAI III environment, follow these steps:
+To set up the AMATERASU environment, follow these steps:

 1. Create a virtual environment:
    ```bash
    python3 -m venv .venv
    ```
-   This creates a virtual environment in the `.venv` directory.
+   This will create a virtual environment in the `.venv` directory.

 2. Activate the virtual environment:
    ```bash